-The Bias Response Team engages in efforts to support and help stabilize communities after incidents of bias have occurred.
+The Bias Response Team works to support and stabilize communities after incidents of bias have occurred.
+The Team responds to need identified by the harmed communities.
 Examples of the Commission’s responses include:

-The Commission’s Bias Response Team responded to 235 bias incidents overall in Fiscal Year 2019, nearly one hundred more than last year, including the incidents below:
+The Commission’s Bias Response Team responded to 235 bias incidents overall in Fiscal Year 2019, nearly one hundred more than Fiscal Year 2018, including the incidents below:

-- In the Bronx, a Black Muslim woman was harassed by young people on a bus.
-In response, the Commission, in coordination with the Mayor’s Office of Immigrant Affairs, Action Network, the Bronx Borough President’s African Advisory Council, the African Immigrants’ Commission of New York and Connecticut, the Young African Network, and the Guinean Community of America, mobilized a day of visibility to bring awareness to this incident and to educate New Yorkers about their rights under the NYC Human Rights Law.
+In the Bronx, after a Black Muslim woman was harassed by young people on a bus, the Commission mobilized a day of visibility to bring awareness to this incident and educate New Yorkers about their rights under the New York City Human Rights Law.
+The Commission coordinated the day of visibility with the Mayor’s Office of Immigrant Affairs, Action Network, the Bronx Borough President’s African Advisory Council, the African Immigrants’ Commission of New York and Connecticut, the Young African Network, and the Guinean Community of America.

-- In response to anti-Chinese graffiti in Bensonhurst, the Commission’s Bias Response Team organized a day of visibility in partnership with other City agencies and community partners to create awareness about discrimination and share information on how to report to incidents to the Commission.
+In response to anti-Chinese graffiti in Bensonhurst, the Commission’s Bias Response Team organized a day of visibility in partnership with other City agencies and community partners to create awareness about discrimination and share information on how to report to incidents to the Commission.
 The Commission was joined by the Mayor’s Immigrant Affairs, Community Affairs Unit, and Public Engagement Unit as well as local community based-organizations, Chinese American Social Services Center, and United Chinese Association of Brooklyn.
-The agencies and organizations collectively distributed more than 1,000 multi-lingual flyers on protections from discrimination under the NYC Human Rights Law as well as information on how to report incidents in three different locations in Bensonhurst.
-The Commission’s multi-lingual staff engaged with the community members and many business owners agreed to display the flyers in their store windows.
+The agencies and organizations collectively distributed more than 1,000 multilingual flyers on protections from discrimination under the New York City Human Rights Law as well as information on how to report incidents in three different locations in Bensonhurst.
+The Commission’s multilingual staff engaged with the community members and many business owners agreed to display the flyers in their store windows.